Back | Home | Aller à version française

 The English language is perfectly suited to distinguish three forms of fundamental technical computers. (a) Digital computers solve problems in a suite of decisions 0/1 operating by exclusions in a closed inventory. (b) Analogue computers solve problems by miming data (logueïn, ana), for example in the form of an electrical or chemical circuit where some positions record the data of the problems and others the solution. (c) Hybrid computers combine both approaches.

 But a brain is also a digital computer.
 Firstly because, despite the complexity of their activators, its neurons switch monotonously between their rest and action potential 0/1 in what we could call a microdigitality.
-Then, in a set so cleaved and cleaving, synodies switch amongst themselves, like when the brain of a dog hesitates between food and a sexual partner, commuting several times from a synody to the other, in what we could call a macrodigitality.
+Then, in a so cleaved and cleaving set, synodies switch amongst themselves, like when the brain of a dog hesitates between food and a sexual partner, commuting several times from a synody to the other, in what we could call a macrodigitality.

-Both analogue and digital, the brain has the resources of a hybrid computer, which gives it not only remarkable capacities of experience and adaptation in a defined environment, but also evolutionary capacities in a fluent environment.
+In short, both analogue and digital, the brain has the resources of a hybrid computer, which gives it not only remarkable capacities of experience and adaptation in a defined environment, but also evolutionary capacities in a fluent environment.
 Here is the perfect opportunity to regret that in French, the term Computer is aged, while by its very etymology (putare, cum), it is the only one to designate the simple evaluation, computation, and estimation (putare) of an event, in an intensified and compact way.
 Whereas the word calculator is limited to the notion of calculation, and the word ordinateur (computer, in French) only covers digital (numeric) computers, leading many to forget - and sometimes ignore - that there are also analogue and hybrid computers.
 Moreover, calculator and ordinateur almost exclude field effects, whereas computer, far from excluding them, augurs that there are some.

-Many functions of an animal organism are controlled by one or several cerebral areas; the neurons of these different areas sometime have very different configurations, thus those of the cerebellum, with their many radiant ramifications, are completely singular; this is the cerebral specialisation.
-But at the same time, the injury of an area often testifies that its neighbouring neurons, or the corresponding neurons in the other hemisphere, can either remodel their functions or update within themselves potential functions to compensate the deficiencies.
+Many functions of an animal organism are controlled by one or several cerebral areas; the neurons of these different areas sometime have very different configurations, thus those of the cerebellum, with their many radiant ramifications, are completely singular; this is the cerebral specialization.
+But at the same time, the injury of an area often testifies that its neighboring neurons, or the corresponding neurons in the other hemisphere, can either remodel their functions or update within themselves potential functions to compensate the deficiencies.
 This is a new bioelectrochemical availability ignored by technical computers, and that contributes to make the representations of the cerebral computer capable of developing by experience <2A1>.

 Furthermore, as we have already mentioned to illustrate the hard>>soft property of the cerebral computer <2A1>, adult brains go through veritable neuronic generations.
-This is the case for wounded cold-blooded animals; it is also the case for some male birds where cerebral neurons are created during the courtships to allow them to produce the songs that the females recognise, and that regress afterwards.
-Amongst Primates, we have just highlighted Homo's creations of neurons in the archaic centres - olfactory and hippocampus - and among the Macaque down to the cortex <Recherche, December 99, 8>.
-As these adaptations and generations do not - or not much - alter the continuity of some behaviours, - thus, from one season to the next the songs are at least globally maintained inside a species of birds, - these phenomenon force us to specify the relations between "hard" and "soft" that we evoked earlier in learning (conditionings) <2A1>.
-Is it too soon to suppose that some memories, including cartographic memory for insects and squirrels, probably only admit moderate (or nil?) renewals of the neurons supporting them?
-And that the education of new neurons and re-adaptation of neurons already in place, illustrates and supposes the very synodial character of neuronic functionings?
+This is the case for wounded cold-blooded animals; it is also the case for some male birds where cerebral neurons are created during the courtships to allow them to produce the songs that the females recognize, and that regress afterwards.
+Amongst Primates, we have just highlighted Homo's creations of neurons in the archaic centers - olfactory and hippocampus - and among the Macaque down to the cortex <Recherche, December 99, 8>.
+As these adaptations and generations do not - or not much - alter the continuity of some behaviors, - thus, from one season to the next the songs are at least globally maintained inside a species of birds, - these phenomena force us to specify the relations between "hard" and "soft" that we evoked earlier in learning (conditionings) <2A1>.
+Is it here too soon to suppose that some memories, including cartographic memory for insects and squirrels, probably only admit moderate (or nil?) renewals of the neurons supporting them?
+And that the education of new neurons and re-adaptation of existing ones, illustrates and supposes the very synodial character of neuronic functionings?

 2A3.
 An exotropic and endotropic computer

-Non-living technical computers are both exotropic and endotropic; they receive external information and are sometimes even coupled to servomechanisms, whilst at other times they elaborate already-received information in their internal circuits.
-But experience, which is proper to brains, their internal open interconnectivity, their perseverations and commutations, their construction-information soft>>hard and hard>>soft invite brains to stay for a long time in their endotropic circulations and even to create veritable endotropic environments.
+Non-living technical computers, also, are exotropic and endotropic; they receive external information and are sometimes even coupled to servomechanisms, while at other times they elaborate already-received information in their internal circuits.
+But experience, which is proper to brains, as well as their internal open interconnectivity, their perseverations and commutations, their construction-information soft>>hard and hard>>soft invite brains to stay for a long time in their endotropic circulations and even to create veritable endotropic environments.
 There is a cerebral endotropia that will be confirmed by the following property.

 2A4.
 A computer capable of regime and affects.
 The massive chemical modulations of synapses

 It is therefore hardly surprising that brains were selected like bioelectrochemical computers capable of regimes, which are constant or cumulative or fluctuating or regressive according to the needs.
 In everyday language, we call some of these regimes, particularly when they persist, affects.
-The word defines well that these particular regimes do not have the function of producing themselves perceptions or motivity, but to assist and support them: afficiere, facere ad, provide of, putting in a certain state.
-With the possibility that in turn affects may put perception-motivity at the service of pleasure or displeasure that they comprise or that they are: several animals capable of stimulating their pleasure centre (for example, using an electrode linked to a pedal) stimulate it indefinitely until they starve.
+The word defines well that these particular regimes do not have the function of producing themselves perceptions or motricities, but to assist and support them: afficiere, facere ad, provide with, putting in a certain state.
+With the possibility that in turn affects may put perception-motricity at the service of pleasure or displeasure that they comprise or that they are: several animals capable of stimulating their pleasure center (for example, using an electrode linked to a pedal) stimulate it indefinitely until they starve.
 The fact that there is no or little memory of the contents of affects, but only of their triggers, confirms this accompanying nature.

 Now is probably the time to note that one of the most remarkable properties of the cerebral computer is that it combines the different virtues of electrical conductions in the neurons and chemical conductions in synapses.
-Electrical conductions, i.e. the passage of rest potential to action potential, allow for simultaneously rapid and differentiated transmissions: each neuron and even each neuronic growth (dendrites and axon) can be triggered or at least stimulated one by one; whence perceptive and motive precisions sufficient for survival.
-Conversely, synapses intervening between neurons, or still between the last neuron of a motive series and a downstream organ such as a muscle, -which was the primary synaptic function from an evolution perspective? - is a chemical reaction, commanded by the change of electrical status of the neuron upstream.
+Electrical conductions, i.e. the passage of rest potential to action potential, allow for simultaneously rapid and differentiated transmissions: each neuron and even each neuronic growth (dendrites and axon) can be triggered or at least stimulated one by one; whence perceptive and motor precisions sufficient for survival.
+Conversely, synaptic conductions intervening between neurons, or still between the last neuron of a motor series and a downstream organ such as a muscle, -which was the primary synaptic function from an evolution perspective? - is a chemical reaction, commanded by the change of electrical status of the neuron upstream.
 Yet, these chemical reactions can add the effects of a considerable number of chemical reactors that influence each other to provoke, in the transmission of a neuron to a neuron or from a neuron to an organ, reinforcements, attenuations, compensations, inhibitions of inhibitions of every kind.
 To such an extent that neuromediators can bathe quickly or slowly a considerable number of synaptic connections of neurons concerning one or several functions to activate or slow them down.

 The chemical actions of neuromediators assuredly command affects, for example the gathering of all the energies of a cheetah when it sees an antelope, or the common kingfisher at the sight of a fish, or the male chimpanzee in front of a rival.
 But it is not impossible that by thematizing some groups of objects, by contributing to transform them into basins of attraction, these chemical actions should also intervene in the constitution of perceptive-motor neuronic synodies that we approached earlier.
 The modulation of local or general activity regimes by neuromediators is a cerebral performance as impressive as the perceptive-motor combination of analogy and macrodigitality.